sjoshuam/travel_weather/READMEzSQL.md

 ## TODO
 + Add code to Python script to make csv versions of city_list tables

-+ Look for ways to incorporate common queries, Part 1
++ Look for ways to incorporate various query types:
   + SELECT FROM WHERE ORDER BY LIMIT
   + INNER/LEFT/OUT/CROSS JOIN
   + UNION/INTERSECT